DonSimerino/bachelor-thesis/README.md

 Docker Setup
 ------------------------

-Expected that Docker is already installed and setup and your system, this should build the image and run the server.
+Having Docker already installed and set up and on your system, first build the image:

     $ docker build . -t mymesa_image